Medical expert of the article

 - Primary (idiopathic)

-Ii.
+II.
 Clinical forms

-- Polyosteoarthrosis: nodular, nodular
+- Polyosteoarthrosis: nodular, non-nodular

-- Oligoosteoartroz
+- Oligosteoarthrosis

 - Monoarthrosis

-- In combination with spinal osteoarthritis, spondyloarthrosis
+- In combination with osteoarthritis of the spine, spondyloarthrosis

 - Hip joints (coxarthrosis)